-Up to 16 teams will be selected as semifinalists in each division.
-These teams will be given additional instructions and mentorship to prepare for their presentations to judges.
+Up to 16 teams will be selected as semifinalists in each track.
+These teams will be given additional instructions to prepare for their presentations to judges.

-The judges will select the top team from each group to move on to the final round in the afternoon.
+The judges will select the top teams from each track to move on to the final round in the afternoon.
 The winners will be selected from the four finalists in each division by a new panel of judges.